ramamergim/InstaApp/README.md

 What things you need to install the software and how to install them

 ```
-At first, you need to have Android Studio, OKHTTP library and Glide library added to your Gradle App.
+At first, you need to have Android Studio, then Retrofit, OKHTTP library and Glide library added to your Gradle App.
 ```

 ### Installing